EBI-Metagenomics/notebooks/src/docs/mgnify-proteins-api.md

 | `pfam_accession` | string or integer | Match proteins carrying a Pfam domain.
 Accepts `PF00005` or `5`. |
 | `limit` | integer | Maximum number of proteins to return.
 Defaults to `50`, maximum `1000`. |

 Results are returned as a single page ordered by MGYP accession, capped at `limit`.
-There is no pagination or offset: the search is designed for exploration, and larger result sets should be obtained from the [FTP server](https://ftp.ebi.ac.uk/pub/databases/metagenomics/peptide_database/current_release/).
+There is no pagination or offset: the search is designed for exploration.
+Larger result sets are better served by [remote Parquet queries with DuckDB](mgnify-proteins-parquet-queries.qmd), or by a [bulk download](ftp.md) of the complete release.

 Each result carries only `mgyp`, `full_length` and `cluster_size`.
 To obtain sequences and annotations, request each `mgyp` from the detail endpoint — see [Building a FASTA file for a biome](#uc-fasta).